 What Are SWIFT/BIC Codes Used For?

-The BIC/SWIFT coding provides the information to know where the money should come from, and which account it should be credited to.
-Banks in your own country will be familiar with the process for sending money amongst domestic banks and will do this regularly.
+The BIC/SWIFT provides the information to know where the money should come from, and which account it should be credited to.
+Banks in your own country will be familiar with the process for sending money to domestic banks and will do this regularly.
 However, when moving overseas and including an ever-growing list of banks, they need a reliable system to avoid confusion.

-What Do BIC/SWIFT Codes Look Like?
+What Does A BIC/SWIFT Look Like?

 SWIFT/BIC codes are made up of 8-11 characters that identify your city, country, bank, and particular branch.
 The code will look like this: